RESOStandards/transport/web-api-add-edit.md

   Preference-Applied: return=minimal
 ```

-THere is no response body in this case, only the response headers shown above.
+There is no response body in this case, only the response headers shown above.

 <br />

 ### Update Action Fails
-Similar to the create action, there is a single error response regardless of the representation.
+There is a single error response regardless of the representation.

 **REQUEST**

 ```
 PATCH https://api.reso.org/Property('12345')
   OData-Version: 4.01
-  Content-Type: application/json;odata.metadata=minimal
+  Content-Type: application/json
   Accept: application/json
   If-Match: W/\"MjAxOC0wMS0yM1QwODo1Njo0NS4yMi0wODowMA==\"
   Prefer: return=representation